 In 2014, I had the privilege of guest blogging on a few well-known blogs on the internet.
 Today, I’m going to share with you the best 10 effective guest blogging tips I learned or discovered during that time.

-Not too many though, since I’m a bit selective when it comes to where and when to guest blog.
-And in all honesty, am not a big fan of guest blogging for blog marketing.
+8 blogs are not too many though since I’m a bit selective when it comes to where and when to guest blog.
+And in all honesty, I am not a big fan of guest blogging for blog marketing.

 Not that I didn’t know or agree with its usefulness as a blog marketing tool and for personal branding.
 But I find it not really part of my blog marketing strategy.
 At least not the main strategy to increase my blog popularity.

-But in that little time, I guest blog on some blogs like Daily blog tips, Enstine Muki, Geek.ng, etc.
+But in that little time, that I guest blog on some blogs like Daily blog tips, Enstine Muki, Geek.ng, NinjaOutreach, etc.